Education in Maine

-Education in Maine consists of public and private schools in Maine, including the University of Maine System, the Maine Community College System, private colleges, and secondary and primary schools.
+Education in Maine consists of public and private schools in Maine, including the University of Maine System, the Maine Community College System, private colleges, including Bowdoin, Bates, and Colby, and secondary and primary schools, and parent-led homeschooling.

 History

 Maine was a part of Massachusetts from 1677 to 1820, and in 1647 Massachusetts required that public schools be provided.
 Kittery, the oldest settlement in Maine, opened its first school in 1692.
 However, schools were not widely available in sparsely-populated Maine until the mid to late 1700s.
+Homeschooling was the norm.
 The earliest schools were held in private homes and one-room schoolhouses.
+Berwick Academy, a secondary school, was founded in 1791, and Bowdoin College was founded in Brunswick in 1794.
 In 1820, when Maine separated from Massachusetts, the Maine State Legislature enacted a law requiring towns to raise money to educate residents ages 4 to 21.

 The Old Ledge School in Yarmouth was built in 1738.

 One-room schoolhouses

 One-room schoolhouses where all students are taught in one room were the earliest stand-alone school buildings in Maine.
 The Old Ledge School was built in 1738 in what was then North Yarmouth.
 The Old Schoolhouse in York, also known as the York Corner Schoolhouse, was built in 1755.
 The Alna School in Alna was built in 1795.
 The Growstown School in Brunswick was built in 1849.
 Crescent Lodge, also known as the Bowery Beach School, was built in Cape Elizabeth in 1855.
 Cliff Island located in Casco Bay and part of the Portland schools maintains an active one-room schoolhouse for elementary grades.

 The original Berwick Academy building in South Berwick now called the 1791 Building.